 Workshop 2: Technology

 This workshop examines innovative technological developments for services for people with intellectual and physical disabilities.
-It will be moderated by Marie Dubost.
-It will look at the potential virtual reality/augmented reality/artificial intelligence have to improve the learning and the quality of life of people with disabilities by helping them to expand their knowledge, attitudes and skills and also to overcome physical limitations through virtual environments and creating safe spaces to help learners with communication challenges.
-Speakers confirmed here are Prof. Mario Covarrubias, Assistant Professor at the Department of Mechanical Engineering, Polytechnical Institute Milan, Italy, and Lieven Bossuyt, Head of Lichtwerk at Lichtwerk, Belgium.
+It was moderated by Marie Dubost.
+It looked at the potential virtual reality/augmented reality/artificial intelligence have to improve the learning and the quality of life of people with disabilities by helping them to expand their knowledge, attitudes and skills and also to overcome physical limitations through virtual environments and creating safe spaces to help learners with communication challenges.
+Speakers confirmed here were Prof. Mario Covarrubias, Assistant Professor at the Department of Mechanical Engineering, Polytechnical Institute Milan, Italy, and Lieven Bossuyt, Head of Lichtwerk at Lichtwerk, Belgium.

 Colleagues at the Mechanical Engineering Department of the Politecnico di Milano are doing research on the use of virtual and augmented reality techniques and technologies to support product development processes and are also interested in their use “on the ground” as well as in “inclusive design”.
 Prof. Covarrubias’ focus is on haptic and multimodal and multisensory technologies and on the design and assessment of multi-modal devices for neuro- and tele-rehabilitation.
 Lichtwerk supports enterprises and training centres with the implementation of smart assistive production technology such as Light Guide Systems™️ and cobots by providing advice, infrastructure and training.